Hierarchical Training of Deep Neural Networks Using Early Exiting: Introduction

 The large resource requirements for training classical DNNs make their implementation often unsuitable for resource-limited edge devices used in IoT systems.
 The conventional solution to this issue is to offload DNN training to cloud servers, which are abundant in terms of computational resources and memory.
-However, training DNNs on the cloud requires sending the collected input data from the edge to the cloud.
-This data communication increases the total latency of training.
-This training latency is crucial when one needs fast online learning and seamless adaptation of models in tasks like human-robot interaction~\cite{qu2022p}.
-Additionally, in many tasks, the dataset contains sensitive content such as personal information like identity, gender, etc., which raises privacy concerns if they are sent to the cloud due to the possibility of untrusted connections or cloud service providers~\cite{mireshghallah_privacy_2020}.
+However, training DNNs on the cloud requires sending the collected input data from the edge to the cloud.This data communication increases the total latency of training, which is crucial when one needs fast online learning and seamless adaptation of models in tasks like human-robot interaction~\cite{qu2022p}.
+Additionally, in many tasks, the datasets contain sensitive content such as personal information like identity, gender, etc., which raises privacy concerns if they are sent to the cloud for training a DNN, due to untrusted connections or cloud service providers~\cite{mireshghallah_privacy_2020}.

 To overcome the above problems, different hierarchical training methods have been proposed.
 The goal of hierarchical training is to train a complex DNN more efficiently by bringing it closer to where the data is acquired by sensors, i.e. the edge worker.
 As the edge cannot handle the whole training task of the DNN, a part of the training phase is outsourced to another device with substantial resources, i.e., the cloud worker.
 In other words, it offers a method to efficiently train the DNNs on a heterogeneous hierarchy of workers.
 Other optional levels may also be added in between, that represent local server workers which are closer to the edge but with lower resources in comparison to the cloud.
 For example, in~\cite{eshratifar_jointdnn_2020}, the authors analyzed the different workers as different graph nodes and found the shortest path to decide the schedule of execution on different workers, and in~\cite{liu_hiertrain_2020}, the authors divided the data batches between the different workers with respect to their resources.
 Although these methods successfully divided the training phase between the workers, they suffered from issues such as high communication cost due to the several data transfers between the workers~\cite{eshratifar_jointdnn_2020}, and privacy concerns as they send directly the raw input data over the network~\cite{liu_hiertrain_2020}.